Advice for parents doing their best to support their autistic children.

 You are doing your best right now and that is enough.
 When you feel guilty that you are not doing enough for your child, that you could be doing more, know that all parents have felt just as you do right now.
 You can always do more later, write out what needs to be achieved in a list and tackle it one point at a time, you have so much going on in your life right now caring for your family and your child(ren) with additional needs, your best right now is enough.

 You are not alone.

 We are all here waiting for you.
-Becoming a parent to an autistic child, is wonderful but life presents challenges for child, and as parents we do our best to advocate and support our children.
+Becoming a parent to an autistic child, is wonderful but life presents challenges for children sometimes, and as parents we do our best to advocate and support our children.
 Sometimes we can become isolated and feel like we are the only ones on this journey.
 Just know that you are not alone, there will always be someone who has walked this road before you.
 There are thousands parents, just like you, living in Ireland today and around the world.
 Social media and online support groups are an excellent source of support/advice/friendship online, Facebook is an excellent online window to such groups.
 Come find us.

 You will make mistakes.